 And they run a simple experiment to see whether Earth has more water or land.

-Then kids complete an in-depth space book exploring the sun, moon and planets.
+Perhaps the ultimate outer space activity: a flip book!
+Kids complete an in-depth space book exploring the sun, moon and planets.

 Older kids can work on it independently while younger kiddos can complete it as a class.